jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 1. Retrieve IPs of the nodes based on the `--net-alias`.
 2. For all the given IPs: Get hostname based on IP.
-3. Used retrieved hosts as parameter on the start of libcluster to get them connected.
+3. Used retrieved hosts as parameter on the start of Libcluster to get them connected.

 ![Start step for nodes autodiscovery](nodes_autodiscovery.png)